m-creations/docker-openwrt-ldap/README.md

 ```
 You should sort file names for importing by order in each folders.

-Second the system check ldif files in the following folder to import at databse level 2:
+Second the system check ldif files in the following folder to import at database level 2:
 ```
 /etc/openldap/ldif-imports/*.ldif
 ```